C++ Programming Language Table of content:

 Using The at() Function

 The at() function is another method that is used to access and modify elements of 2D vectors in C++.
-It has a very useful advantage in that it provides bounds checking, and hence an 'out of range' exception will be thrown, which helps us in debugging and maintaining the code.
-The indexes are specified pertaining to the row and column of the element in the 2D vector.
+It has a very useful advantage in that it provides bounds checking, and hence, an 'out of range' exception will be thrown, which helps us debug and maintain the code.
+The indices are specified pertaining to the row and column of the element in the 2D vector.

 Code Example: